elisseck/civicrm-composer-plugin/README.md

 ## How does it work?

-This file that does all the real work:
+This is the file that does all the real work:

 [https://gitlab.com/roundearth/civicrm-composer-plugin/blob/master/src/Handler.php](https://gitlab.com/roundearth/civicrm-composer-plugin/blob/master/src/Handler.php)